Chapter President –

 Hey guys, I’m Meg!
 I promise I am not as awkward as this bio – I just hate writing about myself.
 Choosing my major was at first overwhelming and daunting, but as soon as I learned more about communications and PR, I felt I had found my niche.
 I have had somewhat of a roller coaster of a college career and until transferring to Salem State, I didn’t enjoy school.
 Once I started taking my major specific classes I began to really appreciate everything I was learning.
 Because I was a transfer, I wanted to be able to meet more people that had similar interests.
 That’s what lead me to join PRSSA.

 My minor is environmental sustainability and I really enjoy doing beach cleanups and learning about clean energy.
 Two summers ago I lived in Rwanda and it completely changed my life.
 It was so amazing – seeing firsthand how vital sustainability is guided me to this conclusion.

 In my free time I love hanging out with friends, exploring abandoned places, and binge watching Netflix.
 My dog is my favorite living creature on this planet.
 Her name is Winnie and she is a 10 year old soft-coated wheaten terrier.
 Sorry not sorry for the amount of dog pics I post of her on a daily basis.

-This year being part of the eBoard I hope to recruit new members and get people more involved.
-Going to the conference in Austin is going to be a great learning experience and I can’t wait to take back and share some of the things I learned!
+This year being part of the eBoard I hope to recruit new members and get people more involved in this great organization!

 Hi guys!
 I am Andrea and I am a senior at Salem State who is majoring in communications with a focus in public relations and a minor in marketing.